-A second interview gives you another chance to show an employer why they should choose you so make sure you're prepared
+A second interview gives you another chance to show an employer why they should hire you, so make sure you're prepared

 Instead of being frustrated at having another hurdle to clear it's important to be positive and focus on the fact that you've clearly impressed the employer to get this far and you're very close to securing the job.